 - Consumers can purchase the equipment and/or service s/he wants.
 The consumer also chooses the vendor or contractor with whom they want to work.
 PATF does not require multiple bids for goods and services.

 - PATF does not require that the applicant provide proof of disability.
 Applicants must describe how the device or service they wish to purchase is assistive technology.

 - PATF will provide services to all residents of Pennsylvania, regardless of disability diagnosis, age of onset, county of residence, age, or income level.
 A borrower must be willing and able to repay a loan.

-- In accordance with federal and state law, Pennsylvania Assistive Technology Foundation does not discriminate on the basis of race, disability, color, national origin, age, gender, creed, color, sexual orientation, or gender identity or expression.
+- In accordance with federal and state law, Pennsylvania Assistive Technology Foundation does not discriminate on the basis of race, disability, national origin, age, sex, creed, religion, color, sexual orientation, or gender identity or expression.
 To file a complaint of discrimination, write to Department of Treasury, Office of Civil Rights and Diversity, 1500 Pennsylvania Avenue, NW, Washington, D.C.
 20220 or call (202) 622-1160.

 - PATF believes in maintaining high standards of financial integrity.
 Our books are audited by an independent auditor on an annual basis and are available upon request by calling (484) 674-0506.
 Financial statements can also be found on www.guidestar.org.